theobald-software/theobald-software.github.io/content/_en/board-connector/advanced-techniques/backup-and-migration.md

 |`version.txt` |Text file containing the product version of the current configuration.
 See also [New Installation and Update](../introduction/installation-and-update#new-installation-and-update).|

 ### How do I Create a Backup?
-Copy the complete `config` directory (`C:\Program Files\BOARDConnector\config` by default) of the machine running the BOARD Connector Service and store the files in safe and secure locations.
+Copy the complete `config` directory (`C:\Program Files\BOARDConnector\config` by default) of the machine running the Board Connector Service and store the files in safe and secure locations.
 Optionally, copy the complete `logs` directory (`C:\Program Files\BOARDConnector\logs` by default) to create a backup of the log files.
-To backup your licence, create a copy of your `BOARD ConnectorLicense.json` file.
+To backup your licence, create a copy of your `Board ConnectorLicense.json` file.